RSKriegs/finnhub-streaming-data-pipeline/README.md

 There is also an old setup that relies solely on docker-compose.
 To reach that, navigate to the docker-compose-old branch.

-I was running this cluster on Windows with Minikube, Docker Desktop and Terraform pre-installed.
+I was running this cluster on Windows with Minikube, Helm, Docker Desktop and Terraform pre-installed.
 I have utilized local Docker registry to apply custom images into deployment.
 I was launching it with no vtx enabled, using VirtualBox as VM engine.
 Below attached are scripts that I was running in Powershell in order to run the cluster as intended:

 ```
 set HTTP_PROXY=http://<proxy hostname:port>